History of the Philippines (900–1565): Indian influence

 Indian cultural traits, such as linguistic terms and religious practices, began to spread within the Philippines during the 10th century, likely via the Hindu Majapahit empire.

 Writing systems

-Brahmic scripts influenced the use of the Kawi script and the creation of several native writing systems.
+Brahmic scripts reached the Philippines in the form of the Kawi script, and later the Baybayin writing system.
 The Laguna Copperplate Inscription was written using the Kawi script.

 Baybayin

 By the 13th or 14th century, the baybayin script was used for the Tagalog language.
 It spread to Luzon, Mindoro, Palawan, Panay and Leyte, but there is no proof it was used in Mindanao.

 There were at least three varieties of baybayin in the late 16th century.
 These are comparable to different variations of Latin which use slightly different sets of letters and spelling systems.

 In 1521, the chronicler Antonio Pigafetta from the expedition of Ferdinand Magellan noted that the people that they met in Visayas were not literate.
 However, in the next few decades the Baybayin script seemed to have been introduced to them.
 In 1567 Miguel López de Legaspi reported that "they [the Visayans] have their letters and characters like those of the Malays, from whom they learned them; they write them on bamboo bark and palm leaves with a pointed tool, but never is any ancient writing found among them nor word of their origin and arrival in these islands, their customs and rites being preserved by traditions handed down from father to son without any other record."